SER-401-Team-36/football-app/readme.md

 ## Linting
 This repo uses [flake8](https://pypi.org/project/flake8/2.2.4/) as a code formater.
 Please be sure to run `flake8 app` and fix any issues before committing any code, otherwise it will nott pass ci

+## Future Features
+A few features could be developed relatively easily and should be early targets for the new team.
+1. Add label to columns in draft.
+2. Show high and low points in draft screen.
+3. Include column names for CSV files.